alialigholi/alialigholi.github.io/index.md

 ## Research Interests

-- **Hodge Theory and Topology of Singular Complex Algebraic Varieties**
+- **Mixed Hodge Modules and Topology of Singular Complex Algebraic Varieties**
 - **Analytic and Topological Realizations of Algebraic Objects in K-Theory**